fedhere/PUI2018_fb55/HW3_fb55/README.md

 ## ASSIGNMENTS:

-### Part 1: perform Lab3_fb55 as a homework: delete data and its history from a GitHub repo
+### Part 1: perform the instruction in deleteData.md: delete data and its history from a GitHub repo

 Deliverable: turn in the screenshot in your repo README.md and make sure your HW3_fb55 repo does not show any trace of the history of the test.csv file

+### Part 2: Choose a CSV file from [NYC Open Data](https://opendata.cityofnewyork.us/) and use pandas to read the file and mangle the data within it.

-### Part 2: Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
+### Part 3: Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
 In order to access this data, you must first request an API key from MTA.

 This homework is based on assignments by Prof. Vo, who is a specialist in transportation and databases, and whome you will meet later in the semester.
 Please request your API right after class!
 It may take some time before you get a reply from MTA.